ceu-arduino/driver-gpio/README.md

 ### PIN_XX

-An individual output pin is of type `high/low` and carries the new pin state to change, e.g.:
+An individual digital output pin is of type `high/low` and carries the new pin state to change, e.g.:

 ```
 output high/low PIN_13;